Find Trade Colleges

 Health Science majors at Seminole State take out an average of $19,108 in student loans while working on their Bachelor's Degree.

-Full Health Sciences & Services at Seminole State College of Florida Report
+Read full report on Health Sciences & Services at Seminole State College of Florida

-The University of West Florida landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree health sciences & services programs.
-Located in the small city of Pensacola, UWF is a public school with a fairly large student population.
+The University of West Florida did quite well in this year’s ranking of the most popular places for health sciences & services students to get a bachelor’s degree.
+It came in at #9 on the list.
+Located in the small city of Pensacola, UWF is a public college with a fairly large student population.

 About 80% of the students majoring in health science at the school are women while 20% are male.